Flood risk studies

 Surface Water Management Plan (SWMP)

-The SWMP, completed in 2012, provided us with detailed information about the risk of surface water flooding to the city.
+The SWMP, completed in 2012, provided us with detailed information about the risk of flooding from all sources, but particularly surface water flooding to the city.
 As part of the study the following were completed:

 - A computer model of the whole city in which different floods were simulated and the areas most likely to flood from different types of storm were predicted.

 - Modelling of flooding from some ordinary watercourses in the city which are known to lead to flooding.